Case No. 01-1516

 dynamic fight that students and youth across California have been making to

 defend affirmative action and integration.
-She also described the
+She also described the___________________

 1/ "UC regents' symbolic step to spur change in admissions," San Jose

-(continued on next page) Mercury News,
+(continued on next page) Mercury News, May 16, 2001, p.
+1.8

 unwillingness of students to accept the proposition that ballot measures or